Unifying incidence and prevalence under a time-varying general branching process: Model and theoretical results

 \begin{rem}[\textbf{Equivalence does not extend beyond incidence}] In the case of prevalence or cumulative incidence, the equivalence between the common renewal equation and our newly derived integral equations is broken.
-This is easy to see by examining the substitution step in \eqref{eq:subs}.
-If we considered cumulative incidence, for example, a constant one instead of the Kronecker symbol would be introduced in the substitution and we simply could not factor $R(t)$ out of the sums in \eqref{eq:double-sum}.
+This is easy to see by examining the derivations leading to \eqref{eq:int-eq-J} and \eqref{eq:int-eq-J-tilde}.
+If we considered cumulative incidence, for example, a constant one instead of a Dirac delta function would appear and the leading terms in \eqref{eq:int-eq-J} and \eqref{eq:int-eq-J-tilde} would no longer agree, rendering the rest of the argument impossible to carry through.
 This illustrates why the common renewal equation is a special case of our integral equations only when the index case is infected at time $\tau= 0$ and when considering incidence.
 Simpler renewal equations that do not involve varying dependence on the parameter $\tau$ for prevalence or cumulative incidence are not possible. \end{rem}